mvrzan/heroku-app-link-express-example/README.md

 - [License](#license)
 - [Disclaimer](#disclaimer)

-For a more detailed overview of the development & production dependencies, please check [`package.json`](./server/package.json).

 ## What does it do?

 This project demonstrates how to build a Node.js Express application that integrates with Salesforce using Heroku App Link.
 It provides a working example of an API that can interact with Salesforce Data Cloud, handle data change events, and perform operations on segments.